RevolverCoin/bitcoin-wallet/wallet/README.md

 ### NFC (Near field communication)

-Bitcoin Wallet supports reading Bitcoin requests via NFC, either from a passive NFC tag or from another NFC capable Android device that is requesting coins.
+RevolverCoin Wallet supports reading RevolverCoin requests via NFC, either from a passive NFC tag or from another NFC capable Android device that is requesting coins.

 For this to work, just enable NFC in your phone and hold your phone to the tag or device (with